spectrum-finance/ergo-dex/README.md

 ## Tokenomics

-In the ErgoDEX each actor is incentivized to fulfill his role as better as possible.
+In the ErgoDEX each actor is incentivized to fulfill his role as best as possible.

-There are three types of economic agents in the ErgoDEX ecosystem:
+There are four types of economic agents in the ErgoDEX ecosystem:

+* Miners - need to be incentivized in order to process transactions
 * DEXes (Parties which run DEX bots and UI) - need to be incentivized in order to provide best services.
 * Liquidity providers (LPs) - need to be incentivized in order to provide liquidity.
 * Traders

 Each type of agents benefits from using DEX in his own way:

+* Miners are earning miner fees paid in ERGs
-* DEXes are earning fees from both OrderBook and AMM services
+* DEXes are earning fees paid in ERGs from both OrderBook and AMM services
   * In AMM: fees are charged for every operation on a liquidity pool
     * An amount of native tokens defined by a user for deposit|redeem operations
     * An amount of native tokens defined by a user for each unit of quote asset exchanged
   * In OrderBook: fees are charged in native tokens for each unit of quote asset exchanged
 * LPs benefit from protocol fees paid in tokens and accumulated in liquidity pools
 * Traders benefit from DEX services they use